LarisantosIT/Ticket-Lifecycle/README.md

 <h2>osTicket - LifeCycle Examples Setup</h2>
 </p>
-This tutorial demonstrates the creation of tickets as an end user .<br />
+This tutorial demonstrates the creation of tickets as an end user and ticket assignments as a queue manager<br />

 </p>
 </p>